mekaufman/iam/userid_keys.md

 # Managing user API keys
 {: #userapikey}

-A federated or non-federated user can create an API key to use on the CLI or as part of automation to log in as your user identity.
+A federated user or non-federated user can create an API key to use on the CLI or as part of automation to log in as your user identity.
 You can use the UI or the CLI to manage your API keys by listing your keys, creating keys, updating keys, or deleting keys.
-To manage the {{site.data.keyword.Bluemix_notm}} API keys that are associated with your user identity, go to **Manage** &gt; **Access (IAM)**, and select **Users**.
-Then, click your name from the list and select the **User details** option to see a list of your API keys with descriptions and dates.
+To manage the {{site.data.keyword.Bluemix_notm}} API keys that are associated with your user identity, go to **Manage** &gt; **Access (IAM)** &gt; **IBM Cloud API keys**.
 Then, you can create, edit, or delete API keys.
 And, for a full list of available CLI commands, see [`ibmcloud iam api-keys`](/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_commands_iam#ibmcloud_iam_api_keys).

 As a [federated user](/docs/account?topic=account-signup#signup), you can use an API key to log in by using the `IBMCLOUD_API_KEY` environment variable.
 For more information about using an API key for logging in, see [Logging in with a federated ID](/docs/iam?topic=iam-federated_id#federated_id).
 {:shortdesc}